 Levanzo

-Levanzo is one of those islands that are whispered about like secrets.
-The few images we can see of it are so perfect that you’d think it was a pasteboard set.
+The few images we see of it look so perfect that you could mistake it for a cardboard set.
 The kind of destination where you think it sounds too good to be honest.
-Levanzo is nevertheless very real.
-This 5km² pocket island, the smallest in the Egades archipelago off the coast of Sicily, is a little white and blue jewel set in the rocks overlooking a bay with crystal-clear waters.
+Levanzo is very real, though.

 Levanzo is one of those islands that are whispered about like secrets.
 The few images that we see of it seem so perfect that one could believe in a decor of cardboard.
 The kind of destination where you think it sounds too good to be honest.
-Levanzo is nevertheless very real.
-This 5km² pocket island, the smallest in the Egades archipelago off the coast of Sicily, is a little white and blue jewel set in the rocks overlooking a bay with crystal-clear waters.
+Levanzo is very real, though.

-In Levanzo, as you step off the boat, you’ll come face to face with a cat languishing in the sun and a few elderly people chatting on a bench.
-The only village on the island consists of around thirty white houses clinging to the hill and a port with tropical waters.
+The island’s only village consists of about thirty white houses clinging to the hillside and a harbor with tropical waters.
 The reigning silence is such that you want to whisper while walking around so as not to disturb the tranquility of its 80 inhabitants.
-The island exudes serenity and seems to belong to another world where life moves (very) slowly.
+The island breathes serenity and seems to belong to another world where life flows (very) slowly.

 In Levanzo, you will come face to face, as you get off the boat, with a languid cat in the sun and a few old people chatting on a bench.
-The only village on the island consists of around thirty white houses clinging to the hill and a port with tropical waters.
-The reigning silence is such that you want to whisper while walking around so as not to disturb the tranquility of its 80 inhabitants.
-The island breathes serenity and seems to belong to another world where life flows (very) slowly.
+The island’s only village consists of about thirty white houses clinging to the hillside and a harbor with tropical waters.

 Levanzo is ideal for lovers of dolce farniente “the sweetness of doing nothing”.
 Perfect for those who love slow-life vacations, who want to disconnect, peace and quiet in an idyllic setting.
 Tourists rarely stop there, or only for the day.
 We supposedly quickly made the rounds, “there is not much”.
 However, it is precisely this supposed nothing that the island invites us to explore.